 Novel Coronavirus (COVID-19) Preparations and Information

-Prime Healthcare would like to assure our communities that we are prepared
+Prime Healthcare would like to assure our communities that we remain vigilant

 If you are in need of urgent medical care, please don't be afraid to